kempff/python-solar/README.md

     * add allow_embedding=true under [security]
     * sudo service grafana-server restart
 * Browser to localhost:3000, username and password admin/admin
+    * Enter a new admin password when prompted
     * Add 'viewer' user with password 'grafana123' under 'Server admin' -> 'Users' menu
-*
+    * Add the connection to the solardb Influx database
+    * Select 'Import' in the 'Create' menu and upload the JSON files in the 'grafana' directory of the project

+## Remote access

+Options:
+* Using _remote.it_ to add a VNC connection
+* Expost the HTTP port with _remote.it_ and use Gunicorn and Nginx

 ### Gunicorn